 Purple Sage, Gray Sage

+Thought of as drought-tolerant shrubs in much of the West, this huge genus—the largest in the mint family—includes many species of shrubs and perennials that need moderate to regular water.
+In recent years, scores of new species and selections have appeared in Western nurseries, many tender varieties that are even being offered as annuals in cold-winter climates.
 All sages have square stems and whorls of two-lipped flowers, either distinctly spaced along flower stalks or so tightly crowded that they look like one dense spike; some species have branched inflorescences.
 Flower colors range from white and yellow through salmon and pink to scarlet and pure red, from pale lavender to true blue and darkest purple.
 A few sages have fragrant blossoms.
 Many have aromatic foliage.
-Sages attract hummingbirds, bees, butterflies.Salvia leucophylla

-Graceful plant to 3–5 ft. high with equal or greater width; arching branches have upturned tips, root where they touch soil.
-Stems and foliage thickly covered with fine white hairs.
-Wrinkled, oblong to lanceshaped leaves to 3 in. long are apple green when they emerge, turn whiter as days get hotter.
-In spring, each 6–8-in. stem carries three to five tightly packed whorls of 1-in., pinkish purple flowers with gray calyxes.'Figueroa'
+Evergreen shrub, native to Coast Ranges of Southern California.
+Graceful plant to 3–5 ft. tall with equal or greater width; arching branches have upturned tips, root where they touch soil.
+Stems and foliage are thickly covered with fine white hairs.
+Wrinkled, oblong to lance-shaped leaves are apple green when they emerge, turn whiter as days get hotter.
+In spring, each 6–8-in. stem carries three to five tightly packed whorls of 1-in., pinkish purple flowers with gray calyxes.
+Good bank cover.
+Drought-tolerant.